git/git.github.io/rev_news/drafts/edition-26.md

 About the "library versioning", Linus wrote:

 > I don't know why, but I've never *ever* met a library developer who
-> realized that libraries were all about stable API's, and the library
+> realized that libraries were all about stable APIs, and the library
 > users don't want to fight different versions.

 but Ted Ts'o replied to the above: